 For Reggie’s sake, Courtney decided to focus on hope as they faced her diagnosis.
 “Anything in the world that I need, Reggie will do it for me, and he deserves the same from me,” she says.
 “I had the realization that I had to fight for my life.
 I wanted to keep going for my brother.”

-CHOP has the country’s No. 1 ranked pediatric cancer program and the No. 1 ranked pediatric orthopaedics program.
+CHOP’s pediatric cancer program and pediatric orthopedics program are among the top-ranked in the country.
 Together the teams devised Courtney’s plan of care: approximately three months of chemotherapy to shrink the tumor, then surgery and five more months of chemotherapy.

 On January 26, a month after her mom died, Courtney was admitted to CHOP to begin chemotherapy.
 The tumor, in the proximal tibia (shin closest to the knee), began to shrink.
 On April 11, Dr. Dormans removed part of Courtney’s femur (the large bone in the thigh) and tibia, drilled holes in the ends of the remaining portions, and placed metal bones and knee.